Research Integrity and Administrative Investigations

 Director, Research Integrity and Administrative Investigations

 The Administrative Investigations Division is primarily responsible for investigating allegations that, if substantiated, would result in administrative action rather than civil or criminal prosecution.
 These include allegations of research misconduct under NSF proposals and awards; certain types of employee misconduct; violations of NSF regulations, policy or directives; and other issues that are not of a civil/criminal nature.
+The figure below shows the number and type of administrative allegations we received between May 1, 2020 and April 30, 2021.

 Administrative Investigations staff are also responsible for conducting outreach activities, and provide presentations at educational institutions and scientific conferences.
 Brochures and case studies are available on the OIG Publications page; you may also contact us directly if you are interested in scheduling a presentation for your conference or institution.